Latest Lagrange (LA) News Update

 Deep Dive

-What this means: Bullish for $LA’s utility as delegation could increase staking participation and reduce circulating supply.
-Risks include delays in implementation or low initial adoption.
+What this means: This is bullish for LA because it could increase token demand through staking rewards and reduce circulating supply.
+However, delays in implementation or low initial adoption could limit its impact.

 Conclusion